hendraanggrian/markdown-dsl/README.md

 Markdown DSL
 ============
-Kotlin DSL to write markdown files
+Kotlin is fun, why not write markdown files with it.